 You don’t need to throw in the towel on your garden if you see it.
 It is very hard to get rid of once it sets in, but it is possible to manage it so that your plants can keep producing vegetables until fall weather sets in.

-It doesn’t take a master gardener to figure out when your plants have powdery mildew.
+It doesn’t take a primary gardener to figure out when your plants have powdery mildew.
 You’ll just see it.
 You’ll see it well before your plants start to show signs of being sick.

 Powdery mildew shows as blotchy white patches on the leaves.
 It might look a little like a spider web, but it’ll show up on the flat of the top of the leaf.
 It can spread quickly.
 Under the right conditions, a healthy green plant can become covered in white blotches and be withering in just a couple of days.